Alice Kyteler: Trial

 'On one of these occasions, by the crossroads outside the city, she had made an offering of three cocks to a certain demon whom she called Robert, son of Art (Robertum filium Artis), from the depths of the underworld.
 She had poured out the cocks' blood, cut the animals into pieces and mixed the intestines with spiders and other black worms like scorpions, with a herb called milfoil as well as with other herbs and horrible worms.
 She had boiled this mixture in a pot with the brains and clothes of a boy who had died without baptism and with the head of a robber who had been decapitated ...
 Petronilla said she had several times at Alice's instigation and once in her presence, consulted demons and received answers.
 She had consented to a pact whereby she would be the medium between Alice and the said Robert, her friend.
-In public, she said that with her own eyes she had seen the aforesaid demon as three shapes (praedictus daemon tertius), in the form of three black men (aethiopum) each carrying an iron rod in the hand.
+In public, she said that with her own eyes, she had seen the aforesaid demon as three shapes (praedictus daemon tertius), in the form of three black men (aethiopum) each carrying an iron rod in the hand.
 This apparition happened by daylight (de die) before the said Dame Alice, and, while Petronilla herself was watching, the apparition had intercourse with Alice.
-After this disgraceful act, with her own hand she (Alice?) wiped clean the disgusting place with sheets (kanevacio) from her own bed.'Despite the clear usage of torture, Ledrede referred to the acts committed against Petronilla as floggings.
+After this disgraceful act, with her own hand, she [Alice?] wiped clean the disgusting place with sheets (kanevacio) from her own bed.'Despite the clear usage of torture, Ledrede referred to the acts committed against Petronilla as floggings.
 His assertion that flogging occurred suggests that what she went through was an act of punishment rather than an attempt to gain a confession was potentially an attempt to give credibility to her statements.

 Additionally, the credibility of the physical evidence used against Kyteler was dubious.
-Investigators cited a ‘pipe of ointment’ found in Kyteler's room as evidence for the sixth charge.
+Investigators cited a 'pipe of ointment' found in Kyteler's room as evidence for the sixth charge.
 However, it is most likely that what they found was actually a dildo.

 It is said Kyteler fled to England.
 She appears no further in contemporary records.
 The Bishop continued to pursue her working-class associates, bringing charges of witchcraft against them.
 Petronilla de Meath was flogged and burned at the stake on 3 November 1324.
-Petronella's daughter, Basilia, fled with Kyteler.
+Petronella's daughter, Sarah, is believed to have fled with Kyteler.
 Kyteler's son, William Outlaw, was also accused inter alia, of heresy, usury, perjury, adultery, and clericide.
 Multiple courts refused to try the case, but he was eventually convicted, excommunicated, and briefly imprisoned.
 Outlaw was released after he begged for forgiveness from Ledrede.
-Additionally, he was able to reverse his excommunication by visiting the Holy Land while following specific rules.
+Additionally, he was able to reverse his excommunication by promising to visit the Holy Land while following specific rules.

 Chronology of events

+This chronology relies on Callan's 2015 book: